fleetdm/fleet/handbook/company/README.md

 ### Open source
 The majority of the code, documentation, and content we create at Fleet is public and [source-available](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
 The Fleet handbook is the central guide for how we run the company, and even it is open to the world.
 We [strive to be open](https://fleetdm.com/handbook/company#openness) and transparent in the way we run the business, as much as [confidentiality](https://fleetdm.com/handbook/company#levels-of-confidentiality) agreements (and time) allow.
 We perform better with an audience, and our audience performs better with us.

+### Communications
+We’re an all-remote company that allows people to work from almost anywhere in the world.
+We hire great people regardless of where they live, it’s important for us to practice clear communication in ways that help us stay connected and work more efficiently.
+You can read more about Fleet's [open-core](https://fleetdm.com/handbook/company/why-this-way#why-open-source) style communication and suggest improvements in 📖[company/communications](https://fleetdm.com/handbook/company/communications)

 ## Why this way?
 At Fleet, we write things down.
 Even when we might be wrong.
 This helps us move quickly, provides clarity, and enables asynchronous work.
 The "Why this way?" page in the handbook discusses some of our most important decisions about the best way to work and the reasoning for them.
 For example: _"Why open source?"_, _"Why do we use a wireframe-first approach?"_, _"Why direct responsibility?_, and _"Why handbook-first strategy?"_  You can read more about these principles and suggest improvements in ["📖Company/Why this way?"](https://fleetdm.com/handbook/company/why-this-way)

 ## Open positions